-@Home: Install low-flow toilets or place a plastic bottle filled with water or sand in the tank to displace some of the water your toilet uses per flush.
+@HOME: Install low-flow toilets, use a conversion kit to turn your toilet into a dual flush toiler, or place a plastic bottle filled with water or sand in the tank to displace some of the water your toilet uses per flush.
 Be sure it doesn't obstruct the toilet mechanism.